-This document discusses how to create table in PostgreSQL using command line, pgAdmin III and phppgAdmin.
+This document discusses how to create a table in PostgreSQL using the command line, pgAdmin III and phppgAdmin.
 For ease of understanding, each process is complemented by screenshots taken while doing.

 Start terminal and execute the following command :